- Why Invoice Numbers Matter

 - Invoice Number vs. Other References

 An invoice number is a unique identifier assigned to each invoice you issue.
 It is how your business, your client, and (when applicable) tax authorities tell one bill apart from every other bill.
+The IRS expects businesses to maintain organized records that can be traced through unique identifiers.
 Think of it as the primary key in a database: two invoices might have the same client or the same total, but they should never share the same number.

 Key Takeaways